piccolomo/plotext/readme/other.md

 ## Clear Functions

-Here are all the clear functions:
+Here are all the available clear functions:

 - `plt.clear_figure()` - in short `plt.clf()` clears all internal definitions of the final figure, including its subplots.